International Programmes

 The DFG supports international research cooperation in all of its funding programmes and with a multitude of instruments.
 Regardless of the specific type of project funding involved, researchers may apply for necessary funds in addition to the project funding itself.
 Special lines of funding are listed below.

-Agreement on cooperation in reviewing and funding bilateral and trilateral cross-border research projects.
-Interner LinkCooperation with Developing Countries
+Agreement on cooperation in reviewing and funding bilateral and trilateral cross-border research projects. - (interner Link)

 In addition to numerous international funding instruments, the DFG also supports the Max-Kade-Foundation with their selection of applicants for a fellowship program.